 Uber UI/UX design time estimate

-Let us have a look at how analysts have estimated the time it could take to craft a UI/UX design of Uber apps for both passengers and drivers.
+Let us have a look at how analysts have estimated the time it could take to craft a UI/UX design for Uber apps for both passengers and drivers.

 Designing UI/UX in full is typically done for the iOS platform and is subsequently adapted for the Android platform.
 Hence, Android design roughly takes 60-70% of the time compared to the time needed for iOS design.